Parallel-in-Time/pySDC/pySDC/tutorial/step_6/README.rst

 ---------------------------

 Since PFASST is actually a parallel algorithm, executing it in parallel e.g. using MPI might be an interesting exercise.
-To do this, pySDC comes with the two MPI-parallelized controllers, namely ``allinclusive_classic_MPI`` and ``allinclusive_multigrid_MPI``.
+To do this, pySDC comes with the MPI-parallelized controller, namely ``controller_MPI``.
-Both are supposed to yield the same results as their non-MPI counterparts and this is what we are demonstrating here (at least for one particular example).
+It is supposed to yield the same results as the non-MPI counterpart and this is what we are demonstrating here (at least for one particular example).
 The actual code of this part is rather short, since the only task is to call another snippet (``playground_parallelization.py``) with different number of parallel processes.
 This is realized using Python's ``subprocess`` library and we check at the end if each call returned normally.
 Now, the snippet called by the example is the basically the same code as use by Parts A and B.